Effects of spin-orbit interaction and electron correlations in strontium titanate: Effects of electron interactions

 Finite $\beta_+$, $\beta_-$ increase $E_{kin}$ and decrease $E_{int}$.
 The latter is minimized in the pseudo-spin singlet state with $\beta_+=\beta_-=\beta e^{i\phi}$, where $\beta$ is real and $\phi$ describes the gauge symmetry of the singlet.
 The total energy is

 At $v<\epsilon_1$, this energy is minimized in the Bloch state with $\alpha=1$, $\beta=0$, while at $v>\epsilon_1$ it is minimized in the pseudo-spin singlet state with $\alpha=0$, $\beta=1/\sqrt{2}$.
-This is a first-order transition, since the order parameter defined e.g. by the singlet amplitude varies discountinuously as a function of system parameters.
+This is a first-order transition since the order parameter defined by the singlet amplitude varies discontinuously across the transition.